-We have wanted to go wild camping as a family for a while.
+We have wanted to go wild camping as a family of 5 for a while.
 But, the timing had not been right, the destination couldn’t be sourced and we wondered if we had the right equipment.

 In the end, I booked a Saturday off work, and we headed to the Lake District for a weekend of adventure.
 Wild camping is not as frowned upon in the lakes as it is in other areas of the U.K. (it is perfectly legal in Scotland though) so we felt safer knowing that if we kept to the rules, we would be OK.

 Arrive late.
 We sourced an area to camp on but didn’t get our bags and equipment ready until it was getting dark.
 Approximately 7 o’clock we gather our supplies and head to the hills.

 Leave early.
 As soon as we wake up, at about 6.00 am, the kids have a small box of cereal each and we pack up to leave.
 We were in the village of Coniston by 8.00 am.